 - personnel understand their roles and responsibilities/Code of Conduct

 - reporting a child safety concern or complaint

 - confidentiality and privacy

 For detailed guidance on what a school child safe policy might include, refer to:

 Sustaining and improving the school's commitment to child safety

 There are a number of ways in which the school may demonstrate their continuing commitment to child safety, including:

 Statement of Commitment and policy in ongoing staff, volunteer and contractor induction processes and maintain records of this process

 - enabling professional learning and training of staff to build deeper understandings of child safety and prevention of abuse at your school in line with your stated policy

-- using the Statement of Commitment and policy to shape school procedures and practice and inform other child safe related policies in the school (Social Media Policy, Child Protection - Reporting Obligations Policy)
+- using the Statement of Commitment and policy to shape school procedures and practice and inform other children safe related policies in the school (Social Media Policy, Child Protection - Reporting Obligations Policy)

-- ensuring regular and consistent communication which models the values and principles articulated in the Child Safe Policy
+- ensuring regular and consistent communication which models the values and principles articulated in the Child Safety Policy

 - reviewing and updating the policy in response to emerging thinking, evidence and practice about the prevention of child abuse and neglect.